tamzi/ReadMe-MasterTemplates/README.md

  bookmarked somewhere in your browser.(If you can learn it, awesome!
 It will save you time...**But it really is not important**).

 2. There are different Markdown templates for each type of project as below:
-    * Android Application
+    * Android
     * Website
-    * IOS Application
+    * IOS
     * Scripts
+3. As a general rule, provide link to download the app/website if its published on the playstore at the description section above.

+### Star fork , share :) help other developers improve their github project presentation.

 [![npm](https://img.shields.io/npm/l/express.svg?maxAge=2592000)](https://github.com/tamzi/Yolby/blob/master/LICENSE)